-The AL-IME2-EXP "version 2" Expanders (notice the "2" in the model name) are the next generation of Network wireless devices (all AL-IME2-EXPs are version 2).
-Because AL-IME2-EXP Expanders only work with AL-IME2 version 2 Gateways, an AL-IME2 version 2 Gateway must be installed and operational in your system for AL-IME2-EXP Expanders to function (AL-IME2-EXP Expanders cannot communicate with older "non-version 2" Gateways).
+- Before adding any of the current wireless Expander models (AL-IME2-EXP and AL-IME2-PIE) at least one version 2 Gateway (AL-IM2-80211, AL-IME2 and AL-IME2POE) must be installed and operational in your system.
+The new wireless Expanders cannot communicate with any of the older Gateways (AL-IME, AL-IM80211, AL-IMEPOEP and AL-IME-USB). - Version 2 Gateways and Expanders require DL-Windows version 5.4.2 or later. - Mixing older Gateways with Version 2 Gateways is supported by DL-Windows 5.4.2 or later. - Compared with the original "version 1" Gateways, the "Version 2" Gateways have a different enclosure design, the operation and colors of the LEDs are different, and the location of the hidden Ethernet socket is through the rear mounting plate.

-Note: Although the version 2 AL-IME2 Gateways and AL-IME2-EXP Expanders CAN be mixed into an existing system that includes older "non-version 2" Gateways, at least one new AL-IME2 Gateway must be up and running before an AL-IME2-EXP Expander will function.
-Compared with the original "version 1" Gateways. the "version 2" Gateways have a different enclosure design, the operation and colors of the LEDs are different, and the location of the hidden Ethernet socket is through the rear mounting plate.
-Important: DL-Windows version 5.3.2 or later is required to support version 2 Gateways and Expanders.
 Note: The AL-IME2-POE Gateway is compatible with Alarm Lock and Continental Access products.
 Refer to the documentation supplied with your software for integration details.